ABC drops Roseanne show after racist tweet

 "It's an unholy alliance.
 Leave show biz 2 professionals," she wrote, adding that "going from show biz 2 WH is OK".

-Barr also implied that she was considering a presidential run someday in the future.
+Barr - who ran unsuccessfully for the Green party's White House nomination in 2012 - also implied she was considering a presidential run someday in the future.

 The comedy series became a political talking point because in the show Barr plays a supporter of US President Donald Trump.